Technigo/project-labyrinth/README.md

-# Project Labyrinth
+# Week 15: Project Labyrinth

-Replace this readme with your own information about your project.

-Start by briefly describing the assignment in a sentence or two.
-Keep it short and to the point.
+This week's project is to build a labyrinth app posting to an API and displaying the response in an interactive frontend.

 ## The problem